How to Write An Effective Long Term Disability Appeal Letter

 If you include only the information you included in your original disability claim, you will get the same bad result.
 Consider consulting one of the seasoned, top-rated disability insurance appeal lawyers at DarrasLaw to discuss the types of additional documents you may choose to add to your appeal.

 - Any documents providing additional information that your insurance company has questioned in your denial letter

 - Notes and dates from as many phone and email conversations as you had with relevant professionals that support your disability claim.

-Include your friends and family’s declarations and statements.
+- Include your friends and family’s declarations and statements.
 Often, insurance companies hire private investigators to monitor your daily activities to disprove your disability.
-You may counter this with written accounts from family and friends detailing your disability, treatments, and side effects over a much longer stretch of time than from those close to you.
+You may counter this with written accounts from family and friends detailing your disability, treatments, and side effects over a much longer period than those close to you.

-Meet all deadlines.
-As mentioned, appeal deadlines are set in stone, and few if any exceptions are granted.
+- Meet all deadlines.
+As mentioned, appeal deadlines are set in stone, and few exceptions are granted.
 Missing a deadline could mean going without the benefits you need.